SidRapolu/drift/README.md

 `L` is the knob.
 Bigger catches later stragglers but buffers more and reports slower; smaller is fast and cheap but starts dropping real stragglers as "too late."
-There's no universal value — it depends how messy the feeds are.
+This value ultimately comes down to the service intent and how messy the feeds are.

 ```
 cargo run -- --no-plant                          # clean, finds nothing